53 rue Erlanger, 75016 Paris

 - Sensorial Development (activities to enhance the six senses)

-- Mathematics (concentration, decimal system, addition, subraction, multiplication and division, association of quantities and symbols)
+- Mathematics (decimal system, addition, subtraction, multiplication and division, association of quantities and symbols)

-The Montessori language material, i.e. the moveable alphabet and the sand paper letters, French cursive, and English print, allow the child to learn in a stimulating and harmonious community.
+The Montessori language material, i.e. the moveable alphabet and the sand paper letters, French cursive, and English print, allow the child to learn to write and read in a “hands on” manner.